peoray/peoray.dev/src/content/blog/astro-link-tab.md

 thumbnail: ''
 ---

 As I was working on moving my website from [Gatsby to Astro](/blog/rebuilding-with-astro), I encountered the need to adjust how my markdown links are opened.
 I wanted to provide a seamless user experience by opening them in different tabs.
-By default, Astro opens all links in the same tab, which doesn't align with my desired behavior.
+By default, Astro opens all links in the same tab, which doesn't align with my desired behaviour.

 One solution is to switch to the `.mdx` file format and use a custom component with the `target="_blank"` attribute.
 However, this approach may not be ideal if you already have several articles in the `.md` file format and don't want to spend time converting them as was my case.

-After exploring various solutions, I discovered an approach that allowed me to achieve the desired link behavior without the need to switch to the `.mdx` file format.
+After exploring various solutions, I discovered an approach that allowed me to achieve the desired link behaviour without the need to switch to the `.mdx` file format.
 This solution involved leveraging a rehype plugin to process the resulting HTML from Markdown.
-We are using a plugin since it's not possible, yet, to customize `.md` with Astro components.
+We are using a plugin since it is not possible yet to customize `.md` with Astro components.

 First, install the [@jsdevtools/rehype-url-inspector](https://github.com/JS-DevTools/rehype-url-inspector) package by running the following command: